 - 1. Use of ChatGPT or other AI writing tools in your work.
 Let me be very clear: You MAY NOT use ChatGPT or any other AI writing tool in this class.
 If you do not accept this restriction, you should find a different class that has a less strict policy.
 In this class, you will submit your essays using Turnitin.com and that app includes sophisticated AI detection.
 If Turnitin flags your work as including AI writing, I will immediately open an investigation, and I reserve the right to require a rewrite, an oral examination, or other assessment if I believe that AI use is likely.
-The consequences for apparent AI use in an essay will include grade reduction (including the possibility of a zero grade) and a report to the office of the Dean of Student Development.
+The consequences for apparent AI use in an essay will include grade reduction (including the possibility of a zero grade) and a report to Student Judicial Affairs.
 That office will determine an appropriate administrative response.
 Again, if you are not comfortable with this policy, you should not enroll in this class. - 2.
 Plagiarism.
 You will submit all of your essays on Canvas, which has built-in plagiarism detection using Turnitin.com.
 If you use another person's words without appropriate credit (even as little as one sentence in an essay), I will automatically award the assignment a zero-with no rewrite or resubmission.
-I will also submit a report to the office of the Dean of Student Development.
-That office will determine an appropriate administrative response. - 3.
+I will also submit a report to Student Judicial Affairs That office will determine an appropriate administrative response. - 3.
 Misuse of sources.
 If you do not quote your sources accurately or do not provide accurate citations for the sources you do quote, you have committed a serious violation of academic integrity.
 If I determine this has occurred, I will automatically award the assignment a zero-with no rewrite or resubmission.
-I will also submit a report to the office of the Dean of Student Development.
+I will also submit a report to Student Judicial Affairs.
 That office will determine an appropriate administrative response.